AztecProtocol/engineering-designs/in-progress/proving-queue/0005-proving-queue.md

 Upon restart, the broker should:

-1. Reconcile the job's stored in the directory structure with those in the index db.
-2. Re-build the in-memory cache from the index.
+1. Re-build the in-memory cache from the index.
-3. Start accepting new job requests from agents.
+2. Start accepting new job requests from agents.

 The above means that a job that is already being worked could be given to another agent after a restart.
 All of the data around current proving jobs is only in memory so is lost upon process termination.
 By negotiating based on start time, soon after restart the system will revert to how it was without too much duplicated effort.
 Of course, for small proofs, it is still possible that a proof could be completed twice.
 This seems an acceptable trade-off.